cwardzala/openvl/README.md

 Tests for a validly formatted email.

 ### Is The Same
-Tests two fields against each other using the form_same and form_same_verify classes.
+Tests two fields against each other using the form\_same, form\_same\_verify rule class and data-form-same-id attribute.

 ### Is Checked
 Tests if a radio button or checkbox is "checked".